reusablejs/reusable/README.md

 # How does it work
 React hooks must run inside a component, and our store is based on a custom hook.
-So in order to have a store that uses a custom hook, we need to create a component for each of our stores.
+So in order to have a store that uses a custom hook, we need to create a "host component" for each of our stores.
-The `ReusableProvider` component renders a `Stores` component, under which it will render one component per store, which only runs the store's hook, and renders nothing to the DOM.
+The `ReusableProvider` component renders a `Stores` component, under which it will render one "host component" per store, which only runs the store's hook, and renders nothing to the DOM.
 Then, it uses an effect to update all subscribers with the new value.
+We use plain pubsub stores under the hood, and do shallowCompare on selector values to decide if we re-render the subscribing component or not.

 Notice that the `ReusableProvider` uses a Context provider at the top-level, but it provides a stable ref that never changes.
 This means that changing store values, and even dynamically adding stores won't re-render your app.

 # Docs
-Check out the docs here:
+Check out the full docs here:
 [https://reusablejs.github.io/reusable/docs/basic-usage.html](https://reusablejs.github.io/reusable/docs/basic-usage.html)